A NSW Government website

 Overview

-To ensure NSW continues to have reliable energy supply following the anticipated closure of the Eraring Power Station in 2025, the NSW Government is delivering the Waratah Super Battery (WSB) project.
-The WSB project is a System Integrity Protection Scheme (SIPS) designed to act as a 'shock absorber' in the event of any sudden power surges, including from bush fires or lightning strikes.
+The Waratah Super Battery project is a System Integrity Protection Scheme (SIPS) designed to act as a 'shock absorber' in the event of any sudden power surges, including from bush fires or lightning strikes.
+The SIPS also provides a virtual transmission solution that increases the capacity of the existing transmission system, allowing electricity consumers in the Hunter, Sydney and Illawarra regions to access more energy from existing generators.

 wsb-diagram-sips

-The WSB project is expected to stimulate up to $1 billion in private investment into new energy storage and associated network augmentations, generate significant capital investment in the Hunter and Central Coast regions, and support over 100 jobs during construction.
+The project is expected to stimulate up to $1 billion in private investment into new energy storage and associated network augmentations, generate significant capital investment in the Hunter and Central Coast regions, and support over 100 jobs during construction.

 Transgrid appointed as Network Operator